-Our love of food led us on a journey where we cooked, practiced the art of hospitality, studied the lore of wine, ate and drank.
-Somewhere along the path we paused, came up for air and questioned where we were headed.
+Our love of food led us on a journey.
+We cooked, practiced the art of hospitality, studied the lore of wine, ate and drank.
+Along the path we paused, came up for air and questioned where we were headed.
 We began to look for a different way of relating to what was happening at the table and in the glass.
-We believed that we would find this farming.

 This led to Hiyu; a 30 acre natural farm in the Hood River Valley where we tend vines, raise animals, care for a garden and grow perennial crops.
-We have been creating a life where each day follows a unique and changing rhythm as we move back and forth from activities in the field, to those in the kitchen and the table.
+We have been creating a life where each day follows a unique and changing rhythm as we move back and forth from activities in the farm and field to those in the kitchen.

-The dinners express our experience living on a farm in the Columbia Gorge.
-They are a wine class, spontaneous culinary reaction to the harvest that week, celebration of the joy of the table and a reflection on food and wine traditions that illuminate our work here.
+Each of these meals express our experience of living on a farm in the Columbia Gorge.
+They are part wine class, spontaneous culinary reaction to the harvest that week, celebration of the joy of the table and a reflection on food and wine traditions that illuminate our work here.